a

 Patients are encouraged to begin gentle movement and weight-bearing exercises soon after surgery to promote healing and restore mobility.

-Precautions to Prevent Dislocation
+Precautions to Prevent

 While dual mobility implants reduce the risk of dislocation, certain precautions may be recommended during the initial recovery period to protect the new hip joint and minimize the risk of complications.